Peter Vaghi

-Peter Vaghi is a Catholic priest in the Archdiocese of Washington, an author, and a former lawyer associated with several noted American jurists.
-He is pastor of the Little Flower Parish in Bethesda, Maryland and was previously pastor of St. Patrick's Church in Washington, D.C.
+Peter Vaghi is an American Catholic priest in the Archdiocese of Washington and a former lawyer associated with several noted American jurists.
+He currently serves as the Chaplain of the John Carrol Society.
+In 2025, Archbishop Emeritus of The Archdiocese of Washington, Cardinal Wilton Gregory, accepted Monsignor Peter Vaghi's retirement.
+Prior to his retirement, he was the pastor of The Church of The Little Flower in Bethesda, Maryland, as well as previously pastor of St. Patrick's Church in Washington, D.C.

 Career

 Vaghi was born in Washington, D.C., in 1948.
 After attending the College of the Holy Cross, he was awarded a Fulbright Scholarship to attend the University of Salzburg in Austria.
-After returning to America, he attended the University of Virginia Law School and worked as an attorney and staffer to Senator Pete Domenici in Washington, D.C.
-Feeling a call to the priesthood, Vaghi was assigned as a seminarian to the Pontifical North American College, located in Rome, and attended the Gregorian University, also in Rome, in preparation for his ordination to the priesthood.
+After returning to America, he attended the University of Virginia School of Law and worked as an attorney and staffer to Senator Pete Domenici in Washington, D.C.
+Vaghi was then assigned as a seminarian to the Pontifical North American College, located in Rome, and attended the Pontifical Gregorian University in preparation for his ordination to the priesthood.

 He was ordained in 1985, and designated a "Prelate of Honor" (entitling him to be addressed and referred to as "monsignor") by Pope John Paul II in 1995.